 The second thing to think about is that there isn’t a front cover either.
 Larger rain covers like those from Think Tank and LensCoat do offer covers that can be placed over the front of the lens when carrying them.
 In the past, the main time I’ve found those to be useful is when carrying a long lens over my shoulder on a monopod where the front of the lens tends to point skyward.
-If this turns out to be an issue, Aquatech sell the front caps for their Sports Shields separately for only $15 so you could always add one of those.
-I’d like to see Vortex Media offer something similar as an option for the Storm Jackets.
+I’d like to see Vortex Media offer something similar as an optional extra for the Storm Jackets.

 Where To Buy

 Storm Jackets are available on Amazon, and B&H Photo.
 For readers outside of the USA, if you don’t have Amazon then I’d recommend B&H Photo.
 They ship pretty much anywhere, and shipping is often free if you spend over $100.

 13 thoughts on “Storm Jacket Review – The Best Camera Rain Cover?”

 The simple design seems very flexible for most wet weather situations.